aderusha/HASwitchPlate/Documentation/02_Nextion_HMI.md

 For advanced customization you will need to download the (Windows-only) [Nextion editor ](https://nextion.itead.cc/resource/download/nextion-editor/).
 You can find instructions on its use [here](https://www.itead.cc/blog/nextion-editor-a-basic-introduction).

 The Nextion panel accepts and sends commands over the serial interface.
 A [detailed guide to the Nextion control language can be found here](https://www.itead.cc/wiki/Nextion_Instruction_Set).

+Two compiled TFT files are included for the [Basic](https://github.com/aderusha/HASwitchPlate/raw/master/Nextion_HMI/HASwitchPlate.tft) and [Enhanced](https://github.com/aderusha/HASwitchPlate/raw/master/Nextion_HMI/HASwitchPlate-Enhanced.tft) versions of the panel.
+This project does not currently utilize any features offered in the Enhanced panel.